dotnet/android-samples/MapsAndLocationDemo_v2/README.md

 Maps and Location Demo v2
 =========================

-This code shows how to use Google Maps v2 in an Android application and how to create the Java Binding Library project for Google Play services client library.
+This code shows how to use Google Maps v2 in an Android application and how to create the Java Binding Library project for most recent Google Play services client library.

 This sample is relevant for users of Xamarin.Android 4.4 or Xamarin 4.6.
-If you are using Xamarin.Android 4.8, it is recommended that you use the Google Play Services component as demonstrated in the [MapsAndLocationDemo_v3](https://github.com/xamarin/monodroid-samples/tree/master/MapsAndLocationDemo_v3) sample.
+If you are using Xamarin.Android 4.8 or higher, it is recommended that you use the Google Play Services component as demonstrated in the [MapsAndLocationDemo_v3](https://github.com/xamarin/monodroid-samples/tree/master/MapsAndLocationDemo_v3) sample.

-According to the [Android Dashboard](http://developer.android.com/about/dashboards/index.html), nearly 61% of all Android devices are running Android 4.0 (API level 14) or higher so the focus of this sample is on API 14 and higher.
+According to the [Android Dashboard](http://developer.android.com/about/dashboards/index.html), nearly 77% of all Android devices are running Android 4.0 (API level 14) or higher so the focus of this sample is on API 14 and higher.
+Support for Android 2.2 (Froyo, API level 8) is only provided by revision 12 of Google Play Services.
+This means that the current revisions of Google Play Services client library do not support Android 2.2.
+This sample will only work with Android 4.0 or higher.

 The `Debug` build configuration contains the following projects, and targets API level 14 or higher.
 This build configuration will only compile the following projects:

 * **LocationDemo** - this project shows how to use the LocationManager to figure out where the device is.
 This project does not require Google Play Services client library.
 * **SimpleMapDemo** - this project demonstrates some of the simple features of Google Maps for Android v2.
 It does require the Google Play Services client library.
 * **GooglePlayServices** - this is a Java Binding project for the Google Play Services.

-In the `Debug_Froyo` build configuration, and it targets API level 8 and higher.
-This build configuration will only compile the following projects:

-* **SimpleMapDemo_Froyo** - this project demonstrates some of the simple features of Google Maps for Android v2.
-It does require the Google Play Services client library.
-* **GooglePlayServices_Froyo** - this is a Java Binding project for the Google Play Services.

 This project does not include the Google Play services client library, which is a requirement for Google Maps v2.
 It is not possible for 3rd parties to distribute this API, so you must compile the binding project yourself.